emetikos/mybookingrewards/README.md

 ## Introduction

-This code exercise is a demo application for a single-page booking form
+This is a demo application for a single-page booking form

 ##